 If you consult Google Maps and walk down Craven Road nearby Paddington Station, you will come across a secret mews full of pretty porticoed houses, a perfectly Instagrammable spot that will linger in the memory long after you leave.

 Here you can marvel at Alexander Fleming’s laboratory, restored to its former 1928 glory, and explore the man’s incredibly and his discovery and development of penicillin through a number of inspiring displays and videos.

 Okay, this may technically be based in Marylebone but Madame Tussauds is a scenic 25-minute stroll from Paddington Station and the collection of weird, wonderful, wacky and utterly inspiring wax works you’ll see here are well worth making the effort.

 The Round Pond in nearby Kensington Gardens is brimming with beautiful waterfowl and as it’s one of the area’s lesser-known spots, if you’re looking for a moment of peace, quiet and reflection, this really is a must-see.

 12 Heist Bank

-A fine Paddington public house, the Heist Bank serves sumptuous sourdough pizzas, an endless choice of craft beers, signature cocktails and boats a terrace that overlooks a pretty section of the legendary Grand Union Canal.
+A fine Paddington public house, Heist Bank serves sumptuous sourdough pizzas, an endless choice of craft beers, signature cocktails and boasts a terrace that overlooks a pretty section of the legendary Grand Union Canal.

 A wonderful place to enjoy a slice and a tipple, or two.